agc93/git-profile-manager/README.md

 ## Contributing

-Run `./build.ps1` or `./build.sh` to build the project.
-More information on developing and contributing is available in the [developer guide](https://agc93.github.io/git-profile-manager/doc/developers.html).
+Run `dotnet tool restore` then `dotnet cake` to build the project.
+More information on developing and contributing is available in the [developer guide](https://agc93.github.io/git-profile-manager/docs/developer).